jazzsequence/museum-core/readme.txt

 Tested up to: 3.3.1
 Stable tag: 1.0.9

-A simple, responsive WordPress theme/framework with support for post formats, thumbnails, background, header, menus and more...
+A simple, responsive WordPress theme/framework with support for internationalization, post formats, thumbnails, background, header, menus, custom favicon and more...

 == Description ==